 Baidu SEO and SEA are effective tools for fashion brands in China

 Search Engines Optimization is fundamental because the search engine is the most rapid way to check the reputation of a brand.
 In China, the most popular Search Engine is Baidu.
-To rank high on the first pages of Baidu you can pay or doing PR and be present on open social media like Weibo or Zhihu.
+To rank high on the first pages of Baidu you can pay or do PR and be present on open social media like Weibo or Zhihu.

-Instead, Weibo is a social media, so not only can create an l account but also work on the hashtag, pay for advertisement, and do collaborate.
+Instead, Weibo is a social media, so not only can create an l account but also work on the hashtag, pay for advertisements, and do collaborate.
 It is an open social media, everyone can see the content of the platform, so is a great tool for gaining brand awareness.

 In order to do SEO, you also should contact bloggers or journals related to your business that are available to link your website.